rcl-ssl/docs/certbot/iis.md

 ![image](../images/certbot/winservice-start.png)

-- Set the **Properties** of the service to start automatically when the server starts
+- Set the **Properties** of the service to start automatically when the hosting machine starts

 ![image](../images/certbot/winservice-automatic.png)